Human-caused global warming already has doomed a large fraction of Earth's glaciers - ImaGeo

 Even if we somehow stopped climate change dead in its tracks right now, recent research shows that more than a third of the world’s 200,000 glaciers would melt anyway.

 That’s because glacial ice takes decades to fully respond to the human-caused global warming that has already occurred.
-And as the inevitable thawing continues, meltwater flowing into the oceans will contribute to sea level rise, posing challenges for low-lying coastal cities such as Miami already struggling to cope with flooding even when it hasn’t rained.
+And as the inevitable thawing continues, meltwater flowing into the oceans will contribute to sea level rise, posing challenges for low-lying coastal cities already struggling to cope with flooding.

 “Whatever we do, we have little wiggle room left because we have already committed to melting a large fraction of the ice,” says University of Bremen climate scientist Ben Marzeion, lead author on the study, which was published in the journal Nature Climate Change.
 I spoke with him at the Arctic Frontiers conference in Tromsø, Norway last week.